 Safety and security.

-- There is ongoing transmission of Zika virus in parts of the United States, including southern Florida.
+- There is ongoing transmission of Zika virus in parts of the United States, including southern Florida and Cameron County in Texas.
 Check the Australian Government

 Department of Health website for information regarding affected areas.
 Travellers can also obtain the latest information regarding affected areas in the United States at the